"[Simone] has the power to reach through the camera and suck you in. [...] Simone sucks all the air out of the room as

 - Renee Garcia

-As an actor, I recently performed in the St. Thomas Mural Festival in Emergence: (Un)common Intervention, Spit in Velvethead (Pickles Theatre Co.), Beth in The Do-Gooders (Alumnae Theatre), Rose in Nurses: Then and Now (Shakespeare in Action), Sara in the Canadian premiere of Feral (EmerGENce Theatre), What's on Your Mind?
-(Dance: Corps), Lady Marchmont in The Cassilis Engagement (University Players), #46 in The Wolves (University Players), Daedalus/Simone in ICARUS (Arrowwood Theatre Co.), and Elena in Hannah Moscovich's, USSR.
+As an actor, I recently performed in the St. Thomas Mural Festival in Emergence: (Un)common Intervention, Nora in Talking to Dead Cats in the Night (House + Body), Spit in Velvethead (Pickles Theatre Co.), Beth in The Do-Gooders (Alumnae Theatre), Rose in Nurses: Then and Now (Shakespeare in Action).
 I was also chosen as 1 of 3 finalists in Mandy's North American Monologue Competition 2021 (see here).

 As a writer, my digital poetry collection, "After the Apocalypse", developed through Theatre Passe Muraille's Centre Court, premiered as part of the 2021 Paprika Festival (see here) and has recently been remounted for Nightwood Theatre's, Fempocalypse.
 I have created work for theatre festivals such as The Toronto Fringe Festival (ICARUS) and DARK CROP, Ontario's first 24-hour outdoor theatre festival (ICARUS; Here and There), Soulpepper's, QUEERFUTURES2099 (Contactless) see here, Shakespeare in Action's Weston: Then and Now (Nurses: Then and Now), and more.

-At present, I am developing my solo show, Suppressed, as well as my theatrical theory, "Theatre of Cringe" under the mentorship of Kayla Besse (Tangled Arts + Disability).
+At present, I am developing my solo show, Suppressed, as well as my theatrical theory, "Theatre of Cringe" under the mentorship of Kayla Besse (Tangled Arts + Disability) with dramaturgy from Janet Hinton through the support of the Playwrights Guild of Canada's Playwrights Resiliancy Program.

-Upcoming works include LYSISTRATA (Arrowwood Theatre Co.) generously funded by the Ontario Arts Council and Theatre Passe Muraille, and Sleepwalker (NAP Studios Films).
+Upcoming works include LYSISTRATA (Arrowwood Theatre Co.) generously funded by the Ontario Arts Council and Theatre Passe Muraille, and The Girl Who Swallowed a Cactus (Toronto Youth Theatre).

 Pictured from left to right: Haiden Lyle, Cullen McNaughton, Kiera Publicover, and Simone Matheson standing on a diagonal line on an empty, blue-lit stage.
 They are reaching outwards in anguish in their performance of ICARUS (2019).